 - Distinguished Lecture (2012) Huck Institute, Penn State Univ.

-- Kendall S. Carpenter Memorial Award (2012) Cornell University
+- Kendall S. Carpenter Memorial Award for Distinguished Advising (2012) Cornell University

 - Lady Davis Fellow (2010) Hebrew University of Jerusalem, Israel